constantinpape/z5/README.md

 ## When to use this library?

-This library implements the zarr and N5 data specification in C++ and Python.
+This library implements the zarr and n5 data specification in C++ and Python.
 Use it, if you need access to these formats from these languages.
-Zarr / N5 have native implementations in Python / Java.
+Zarr / n5 have native implementations in Python / Java.
-If you only need access in the respective native language, I recommend to use these implementations, which are more thoroughly tested.
+If you only need access in the respective native language, it is recommended to use these implementations, which are more thoroughly tested.

 ## Current Limitations / TODOs